joey1089/Scripting/README.md

 # scripting-bash
-Learn Bash scripting for automation of regular tasks
+Learn Bash scripting to automate every day regular task. like use cronjob.